tmarrs/hb-interpolate/README.md

 Please see the following for more information:

-* Here's a sample Handlebars helpers file that follows the above instructions and integrates with `hb-interpolate-helpers`: [testHelpers.js](https://github.com/tmarrs/hb-interpolate-helpers/blob/master/testdata/testHelpers.js).
+* Here's a sample Handlebars helpers file that follows the above instructions and integrates with `hb-interpolate-helpers` - [testHelpers.js](https://github.com/tmarrs/hb-interpolate-helpers/blob/master/testdata/testHelpers.js).
   * This project's [`test.sh` script](https://github.com/tmarrs/hb-interpolate-helpers/blob/master/test.sh) shows an example of how to use the helpers file.
-* For more information on how `registerHelpers()` works, please see: [Handlebars API Reference](http://handlebarsjs.com/reference.html).
+* For more information on how `registerHelpers()` works, please see the [Handlebars API Reference](http://handlebarsjs.com/reference.html).
 * The `registerHelpers()` method enables the developer to extend this utility.
 This follows the principle of [Inversion of Control](https://martinfowler.com/bliki/InversionOfControl.html).
 * To learn more about Node.js modules, please see SitePoint's excellent article on [Understanding module.exports and exports in Node.js](https://www.sitepoint.com/understanding-module-exports-exports-node-js).